darraghoriordan/darragh-oriordan-com/src/pages/2020/07/04/http-response-code-no-search-results-found/index.md

 ---
-title: 'Which http status code to use for no search results found'
+title: 'Which http status code to use for no search results found?'
 category: 'development'
 cover: header.jpg
 date: '2020-07-04T17:12:33'